American Airlines, pilots resume labor talks amid turmoil

-Oct 3 (Reuters) - American Airlines and its pilots union resumed contract talks Wednesday, but other problems continued to beset the bankrupt airline.
+(Reuters) - American Airlines AAMRQ.PK and its pilots union resumed contract talks Wednesday, but other problems continued to beset the bankrupt carrier.

-“I will never ride on American Airlines ever again,” said Tony Palm, who was stranded when a connecting flight on American from Chicago to New York’s LaGuardia airport was cancelled last month.

-Palm, a recruiter for a small defense contractor who lives in northern Virginia, said he had to wait three hours but eventually was able to get to New York on a flight with United Airlines.
+Palm, a recruiter for a small defense contractor who lives in northern Virginia, said he had to wait three hours but eventually was able to get to New York on a flight with United Airlines (UAL.N).

 Palm’s frustration was shared by a growing number of customers who have suffered as the airline’s on-time performance has dropped in recent weeks.